Churchwarden : Rev Marion Harrison 01380 816963

-A communion service is held at St Mary’s Church, Market Lavington on the first Sunday of every month at 11 am.
+A communion service is held at St Mary’s Church, Market Lavington on the fourth Sunday of every month at 11 am during the summer months.
+Through the winter, November to April, we join with Easterton Church on the third and fourth Sundays of the month.

 Services are held at West Lavington on second Sunday, 11 am, Easterton on third Sunday and Great Cheverell on fourth Sunday.

-Recently a lot of work has been done to the interior of the church.
+Last year a lot of work was done to the interior of the church.
 Some of the pews have been removed and the plasterwork removed to remedy the damp on the walls.
 There are plans to make some more changes, which will make the building much more flexible for different uses.
 A new heating system is required as well as new toilet facilities and a servery for refreshments.
 These improvements are dependant on sufficient funds being raised.

 Noticeboard – Benefice Policies on Safeguarding Children and Vulnerable Adults can be found on the noticeboard.